 Do you have any mandatory programmes, you may ask?
 In fact, just a few.
 They are related to onboarding.
-When you are new to the organisation or new to the role, you are invited to participate in a dedicated onboarding programme.
-New employees have an online onboarding on the first day of their work, after which they are acquainted with a peer who introduces them to the ins and outs of the organisation.
+When you are new to the organization or new to the role, you are invited to participate in a dedicated onboarding programme.
+New employees have an online onboarding on the first day of their work, after which they are acquainted with a peer who introduces them to the ins and outs of the organization.

 When you decide to follow a leadership path, the Knowledge and Development team invites you to the leaders’ onboarding programme, which acquaints you with the specifics of your new role.
-Both newbies’ and leaders’ onboarding follow the 4C structure, according to which employees learn about the context of their role, how the organisational culture fits into it, what compliance elements have to be completed, and finally whom to connect with when you do not know where to start.
+Both newbies’ and leaders’ onboarding follow the 4C structure, according to which employees learn about the context of their role, how the organizational culture fits into it, what compliance elements have to be completed, and finally whom to connect with when you do not know where to start.

 Meetups and conferences

-Some of us do not want to limit knowledge sharing to the organisation, and some of us simply get hungry for bigger audiences after running their first internal presentations.
+Some of us do not want to limit knowledge sharing to the organization, and some of us simply get hungry for bigger audiences after running their first internal presentations.
 In fact, we love to give talks at industry conferences and meetups (online as well).
-Since the beginning of 2018 we gave 136 presentations at external events.
+Since the beginning of 2018 we gave over 200 presentations at external events.
 Our speakers take part in big conferences such as PyCon, Element Talks or Frontend-Con, but we are also present at local meetups like PyStok, KRUG or meet.js.